Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Hawks Insights & Trends

-- Atlanta has a 4-6 record against the spread while going 5-5 overall in its past 10 games.
+- Atlanta has a 3-7 record against the spread while finishing 5-5 overall over its last 10 contests.

-- The Hawks have gone over the total in seven of their past 10 contests.
+- The Hawks have gone over the total in six of their last 10 outings.

-- The Hawks' 118.4 points per game are seven more points than the 111.4 the Celtics give up to opponents.
+- The Hawks put up an average of 118.4 points per game, seven more points than the 111.4 the Celtics give up to opponents.

 Celtics vs. Hawks Betting Splits